cfw-guide/dsi.cfw.guide/docs/get-started.md

 :::

 1. Insert your SD card into your PC
-1. Download the latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases/latest/download/dumpTool.nds)
+1. Download the latest release of [dumpTool](/assets/files/dumptool/boot.nds) as `boot.nds`
-1. Copy the `dumpTool.nds` file to the root of your SD card
+1. Copy the `boot.nds` file to the root of your SD card
-1. Rename `dumpTool.nds` to `boot.nds`

 ::: tip